You have a place at the Table!

 Chamber of Commerce Community Events

 We adopted Palo Pinto Elementary School to support the staff, teachers, and students.
 We donate teacher supplies twice a year to help offset out-of-pocket expenses for teachers.
 We also answer the call to assist the PTO for any programs and projects where they may need additional hands (i.e. teacher's appreciation week lunch and volunteer help at their fall festival fundraiser).
-Other projects will come up as we build our relationship with them.
+Other projects may arise as we build our relationship with them.

 Pastor Brian is a member of the Pastors for Texas Children.
 PTC advocates for public education through faith and political advocacy.

 Our emergency funds are extremely limited.
 Needs are high in Mineral Wells.

 Pastor's Fund Policy

 The Pastor's Fund policy establishes guidelines to evaluate, assist, and follow-up with individuals and families in emergency situations: